 The braided fishing line has been in use for over a century, and recent advances in technology and manufacturing process have made it thinner than ever while increasing its resistance and making it more knot resistant and harder to get tangled on spools.

 The PowerPro braided fishing line is a no-stretch model, meaning that anglers are provided with more ability to sense fish bites or contact.
 The thin diameter gives lures realistic swimming action when submerged, making it ideal for walleye, trout and bass fishing.

 Being an angler’s line means it should have limited or no line memory, to enable long distance casting.
 PowerPro has completely eliminated this unwanted memory with its new product that has gained appreciation from all anglers that have tried it.
-This braided fishing line comes in at an affordable price, meaning that it can be quickly sold-out.Click to see the price on Amazon!
+This braided fishing line comes in at an affordable price, meaning that it can be quickly sold-out.Buy from Amazon.com

 Purchasing the best freshwater line at the best price for the quality index can prove more difficult than expected.
 Before searching the market, you should read the buying guide we have written in order to help you choose the item that is most suitable for your needs.

 Before we go into further detail, the first thing to emphasize is that there are usually three types of lines available in most catalogs.
 These are the monofilament (nylon), fluorocarbon and braided lines, each designed for a particular type of fishing and with a certain catch in mind.

 Even though either line might yield some results when used for the same breed of fish, there are differences between them that have to be taken into consideration.
 For example, fluorocarbon has a refractive index closer to that of the water, and this makes it invisible for fish.